 YBhg.
 Datin Zaharah binti Ali was appointed to the Company's Board as Non-Independent non-executive Director on 29 April 2016.
-She was redesignated as an Independent Director on 29 April 2018.
+Subsequently, she was redesignated as an Independent Director on 29 April 2018.

 YBhg.
-Datin Zaharah has over 30 years of experience in the public sector and served as the Secretary of Information Management Division in the Ministry of Defence since 2005 until her retirement in November 2015.
-She had previously served on the Board of Koperasi Angkatan Tentera Malaysia Berhad between June 2013 to May 2016.
+Datin Zaharah has over 30 years of experience in the public sector and has served at various ministries and departments in the IT Division.
+Her last position was as the Secretary of Information Management Division in the Ministry of Defence before her retirement in November 2015.
+She had previously served on the Board of Koperasi Angkatan Tentera Malaysia Berhad from June 2013 to May 2016.